kingston-hackSpace/ESP32/enterprise_wifi.md

 **WARNING!
 DO NOT give your ID user and passwords to any AI chatbots!!** Ask a hackSpace technician if you need further help setting this up.

 ### STEP 4
-With the V2 feather board, Press reset button down as download, when the connecting message appears, release the button and the download will take place.
+With the V2 feather board, press "reset button" down as download, when the connecting message appears, release the button and the download will take place.
 With the ESP32-S3, no reset is needed.

 ### STEP 5
 Make sure the baud rate is set to 115200 in the serial monitor to see the output and check the connection.